2000/01 SEASON REVIEW

 Back in the League two home games equates to 3 points with a 1-0 defeat to Newcastle and a 2-0 win against Bradford.
 George Weah’s contract was then terminated with the former World Player of the Year agreeing to leave the club.
 Joe Royle was then allowed to splash the cash as City paid Everton £3M for defender Richard Dunne, and he made an impressive debut in a 2-0 win at Southampton but then the Blues went down to a 5-0 defeat at Arsenal, not a great debut for Laurent Charvet who a few days earlier had signed from Newcastle for a fee of £1M which could rise to £1.5M based on appearances

 The Blues dalliance with the Worthington Cup continued with a good 1-0 win at Aston Villa, unfortunately City’s league form was faltering and Joe Royle’s side lost four on the bounce.
 1-0 against Leicester at Maine Road, 4-1 at West Ham, and then 1-0 to Manchester United and 3-2 against Ipswich, both at home.
 The Blues had now slipped to 16th in the table just 3 points off the relegation zone with a third of the season gone.
+During this period, Nick Fenton, who had been on loan at Notts County, made it a permanent move, with City receiving a fee of £150,000.

 In the Worthington Cup City did manage a win as they beat Wimbledon 2-1 at Maine Road in the 4th Round.
 In the league though it was a fifth defeat on the bounce as the Blues lost 2-1 to Chelsea at Stamford Bridge, however the goals flowed a week later as City smashed Everton 5-0 in Manchester to keep them four points above the relegation zone.